omnivector-solutions/jobbergate/jobbergate-docs/docs/source/developer_guide/template_workflows.md

 ## The workflow methods

-The `mainflow()` method is essentially the entry point for the Application Source.
+The `mainflow()` method is essentially the entry point for the Workflow Source File.
 It must return a list of questions that should be asked to the user in order.
 These questions will be used to gather the template variable values.